ngsankha/pldi-19-artifact/README.txt

 -------------------

-We recommend reading this information directly from the README in the provided Github repository.
+We recommend reading this information directly from the README in the Github repository, here: https://github.com/ngsankha/pldi-19-artifact.
 It is identical to the information in this txt file.

-With the permission of the artifact evaluation committee chairs, we use a Github repository as our submitted artifact.

 GETTING STARTED GUIDE